The Ensign Group (NASDAQ:ENSG) Issues FY 2022 Earnings Guidance

-The Ensign Group (NASDAQ:ENSG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The Ensign Group (NASDAQ:ENSG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $4.05-$4.15 for the period, compared to the consensus EPS estimate of $4.09.
 The company issued revenue guidance of $2.96 billion-$3.00 billion, compared to the consensus revenue estimate of $2.96 billion.

+Several equities research analysts recently issued reports on the company.
+Truist Financial boosted their price objective on The Ensign Group from $85.00 to $95.00 in a report on Wednesday, August 3rd.
+Royal Bank of Canada lowered their price objective on The Ensign Group from $101.00 to $95.00 and set an outperform rating for the company in a research report on Wednesday, August 3rd.

 The Ensign Group Announces Dividend

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Jane Street Group LLC bought a new stake in The Ensign Group in the 1st quarter valued at about $848,000.
-Beacon Pointe Advisors LLC increased its position in The Ensign Group by 14.9% in the 1st quarter.
-Beacon Pointe Advisors LLC now owns 2,740 shares of the company’s stock valued at $247,000 after buying an additional 355 shares in the last quarter.
-Quantbot Technologies LP bought a new stake in The Ensign Group in the 1st quarter valued at about $46,000.
-Eaton Vance Management increased its position in The Ensign Group by 0.5% in the 1st quarter.
-Eaton Vance Management now owns 54,608 shares of the company’s stock valued at $4,915,000 after buying an additional 258 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. increased its position in The Ensign Group by 5.0% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 133,263 shares of the company’s stock valued at $11,995,000 after buying an additional 6,381 shares in the last quarter.
-88.03% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the business.
+Wasatch Advisors Inc. raised its position in The Ensign Group by 4.7% in the first quarter.
+Wasatch Advisors Inc. now owns 6,409,214 shares of the company’s stock worth $576,893,000 after purchasing an additional 288,585 shares in the last quarter.
+State Street Corp grew its position in shares of The Ensign Group by 4.0% in the 1st quarter.
+State Street Corp now owns 1,792,906 shares of the company’s stock valued at $161,477,000 after acquiring an additional 69,333 shares during the period.
+Charles Schwab Investment Management Inc. raised its stake in The Ensign Group by 3.7% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 451,688 shares of the company’s stock worth $40,657,000 after purchasing an additional 16,027 shares in the last quarter.
+Invesco Ltd. raised its position in shares of The Ensign Group by 15.0% in the 1st quarter.
+Invesco Ltd. now owns 380,310 shares of the company’s stock valued at $34,232,000 after buying an additional 49,742 shares in the last quarter.
+Finally, Sei Investments Co. raised its position in shares of The Ensign Group by 16.0% in the 1st quarter.
+Sei Investments Co. now owns 172,500 shares of the company’s stock valued at $15,553,000 after buying an additional 23,763 shares in the last quarter.
+88.03% of the stock is currently owned by institutional investors.

 The Ensign Group, Inc provides health care services in the post-acute care continuum and other ancillary businesses.
 The company operates in two segments, Skilled Services and Real Estate.
 The company offers skilled services, which include short and long-term nursing care services for patients with chronic conditions, prolonged illness, and the elderly; and physical, occupational, and speech therapies and other rehabilitative and healthcare services.